Scholarships & Grants

 Students must apply through the University of Minnesota and should contact the Office of National and International Scholarships about the application process.
-The campus deadline for applications is November 20, 2017 and the national deadline is February 8, 2018.
+The campus deadline for applications is mid-November and the national deadline is early-February.
 See the Boren web-site (www.borenawards.org) for more information.

 Foreign Language and Area Studies Scholarships (FLAS) support students who are US citizens or permanent residents and who are enrolled or accepted for enrollment in a University of Minnesota degree program that combines modern foreign language training with international, Asian and/or African area studies, or with international aspects of professional or other field of study.
 Summer grants support language study abroad; grants for the academic year support study at the University of Minnesota.
 Undergraduate recipients must be at the intermediate level in the target language.

 See the Institute for Global Studies website for more information: cla.umn.edu/global-studies/research-funding-collaboration/funding-opportunities/flas-fellowships.